elastic/apm-integration-testing/README.md

 * `opbeans-app.sh:` runs the apm-integration-testing app and validates the stack can be started.
 You can choose the versions to run see the [environment variables](#environment-variables) configuration.

+* `php.sh:` runs PHP agent tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.

 * `python.sh:` runs Python agent tests.
 You can choose the versions to run see the [environment variables](#environment-variables) configuration.

 * `ruby.sh:` runs Ruby agent tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.